 Some mergers are true mergers, where similar-sized firms agree to go forward together.
 Otherwise, the idea of a “merger” means that you are selling your firm into a larger firm, which is an “acquisition” for the larger firm.
 Semantics.

-M&A consulting provides support to design firms wanting to sell their business or buy a business.
+Mergers & Acquisitions (M&A) consulting provides support to design firms wanting to sell their business or buy a business.
 It includes Business Valuations and Acquisition Due Diligence.

 Alternatives are to (1) Merge with another (usually larger) firm, effectively selling the business in return for shares in another business; and/or (2) Acquire other (usually smaller) practices.